Dependency Loops¶

 }

-Because linking already ran before validation, the validator can work from resolved target definitions instead of raw reference text.
+Linking runs before validation, so the validator works from resolved target definitions instead of raw reference text.

 Step 2: detect the cycle¶

-The same validator then walks those call relationships and records the recursive paths it finds.
-Whether you use a visited-set walk, a DFS with visitation states, or a graph library depends on the shape of your problem.
+The validator walks those call relationships and records the recursive paths.
+A visited-set walk, a DFS with visitation states, or a graph library all work, depending on your problem's shape.

-The important part is that the validation is attached to the whole model, not to one isolated reference.
+The key point: attach the validation to the whole model, not to one isolated reference.

 Step 3: report the most precise diagnostic you can¶